-New programme for families with secondary school children
+New programme for families with older children

-A still bigger step was taken when Richard Spoth's team at Iowa State University developed a version of the programme for universal application to families with children in the early years of secondary school.
-With Dr Kumpfer they cut it to seven sessions and substantially revised it for rural families from the poor Midwest areas where the study was to be conducted.
-However, the 'Iowa Strengthening Families Programme' retained the three-strand format of the Utah original and, as before, the aim was to prevent substance use by improving family functioning.3
+A still bigger step was taken when Richard Spoth and colleagues at Iowa State University developed a version of the programme intended for universal application to families with children in the early years of secondary school.
+With Dr Kumpfer they slimmed it to seven weekly sessions and substantially revised it for rural families from the economically disadvantaged Midwest areas where the study was to be conducted.
+However, the 'Iowa Strengthening Families Programme' retained the three-strand format of the Utah original and, as before, the aim was to reduce substance use by improving parenting, child behaviour and family functioning.

 Twenty-two schools were randomly assigned to the Iowa programme or to act as controls.
 Of the 873 families with sixth-grade children (age 11-12), 446 agreed to participate in the study (which they knew might involve evening intervention sessions) and completed baseline measures.
-Before-andafter questionnaires completed by parents and observations of the family confirmed that the four targeted parenting behaviours had indeed improved: communicating rules about substance use; managing the child's anger; involving the child in family activities and decisions; and communicating understanding of the child as well as the parent's wishes.
-18 19 20 In turn these led to generalised improvements in the parents' management of the child and in the emotional quality of the parent-child relationship.
+Before-and-after questionnaires completed by parents and observations of the family confirmed that the four targeted parenting behaviours had indeed improved: communicating rules about substance use, managing the child's anger, involving the child in family activities and decisions, and communicating understanding of the child as well as the parent's wishes.
+In turn these led to generalised improvements in the parents'